John Hamilton (moderator): Life

-He was born in Glasgow on 8 September 1713 the son of Rev John Hamilton (1670-1735) minister of Blackfriars Parish in Glasgow.
+He was born in Glasgow on 8 September 1713 the son of Rev John Hamilton (1670–1735) minister of Blackfriars Parish in Glasgow.
 He studied at Glasgow University.

 He was ordained as minister of Barony Parish, Glasgow in September 1737.
 In December 1748 with George II as his patron, he was presented to the parish of St Mungo's in Glasgow (housed in what is now Glasgow Cathedral) and translated to this new position in March 1749 remaining in this role for over 30 years.

 In 1766 he succeeded James Oswald as Moderator of the General Assembly of the Church of Scotland the highest position in the Scottish Church.
 He was succeeded by James Murison.
-Glasgow University awarded him an honorary Doctor of Divinity in the same year.
+Glasgow University awarded him an honorary Doctor of Divinity degree in the same year.

 He died in Glasgow on 3 February 1780.
 His position at St Mungo's was filled by William Taylor.

 Family

-In December 1742 he married Mary Campbell (d.1747) daughter of George Campbell his predecessor at St Mungo's.
+In December 1742 he married Mary Campbell (d.
+1747) daughter of George Campbell his predecessor at St Mungo's.
 They had one son John who died in 1749.

-In February 1752 he married Mary Bogle (1727-1808) daughter of John Bogle of Hamilton Farm.
+In February 1752 he married Mary Bogle (1727–1808) daughter of John Bogle of Hamilton Farm.
 Their children included: